 Customers are embracing technology in every way and they expect businesses to give them maximum technical benefits in all facets of online shopping experience.
-Using grids in your layout has become a necessity as it works as a core differentiato for the companies to give them a competitive advantage.
+Using grids in your layout has become a necessity as it works as a core differentiator for the companies to give them a competitive advantage.
 With popular CSS grids such as Bootstrap, Gridism etc., you can easily revamp the look of your website and make it attractive for the user.

-But you want to be little bit innovative right?
-By experimenting with the grid concepts, you can make your website look contemporary, all you need is just to put your imagination.
+But you want to be a little bit innovative right?
+By experimenting with the grid concepts, you can make your website look contemporary, all you need is just to use your imagination.
 You can work on it until you are fully satisfied.
-While doing so, make sure you do not sacrifice user’s experience.
+While doing so, make sure you do not sacrifice the user’s experience.
 Keep the things simple and subtle as much as you can.
 You are not here to puzzle your customer to navigate through the entire shop to search for the things.
 Keep things easy and original.

 Keep Your Product Choices Filterable